Abfraction: Definition

 Abfraction is a form of non-carious tooth tissue loss that occurs along the gingival margin.
 In other words, abfraction is a mechanical loss of tooth structure that is not caused by tooth decay, located along the gum line.
-There is theoretical evidence to support the concept of abfraction, but little experimental evidence exists.
+Tooth tissue gradually weakens, causing tissue loss through fracture and chipping, or successively worn away, leaving a non-carious lesion on the tooth surface.
+These lesions occur in both the dentine and enamel of the tooth, generally around the cervical areas of the dentition.

-The term abfraction was first published in 1991 in a journal article dedicated to distinguishing the lesion.
-The article was titled "Abfractions: A New Classification of Hard Tissue Lesions of Teeth" by John O. Grippo.
-This article introduced the definition of abfraction as a "pathologic loss of hard tissue tooth substance caused by bio mechanical loading forces".
-This article was the first to establish abfraction as a new form of lesion, differing from abrasion, attrition, and erosion.
+There is theoretical evidence to support the concept of abfraction, but little evidence of it has been published.

-Tooth tissue is gradually weakened causing tissue loss through fracture and chipping or successively worn away leaving a non-carious lesion on the tooth surface.
-These lesions occur in both the dentine and enamel of the tooth.
-These lesions generally occur around the cervical areas of the dentition.
+The term abfraction was first published in 1991 in a journal article dedicated to distinguishing the lesion, a "pathologic loss of hard tissue tooth substance caused by bio mechanical loading forces".
+This article was the first to establish abfraction as a newly recognized form of lesion, differing from abrasion, attrition, and erosion.